armando-larocca/Project-IL-/README.md

 Classifier.ipynb is a modified version of Icarl in which are added some methods that allows to use different classifiers.

 In ETE.ipynb there is the implentation of the End-to-end approach.

+The file NDBC.ipynb is about the new implementation related to the updating of NMC.